Manchán Magan

-Early years and education
+Early life

+Magan was born on 20 August 1970 in Donnybrook, Dublin, and brought up in an Irish-speaking family there.
+His father, Michael, was a radiologist at St James’s Hospital.
+His mother, Cróine, is the daughter of Sighle Humphreys.

-Magan was brought up in Donnybrook, Dublin.
-He went to Mount Anville Montessori School before attending Gonzaga College in Ranelagh (he also spent one year in Coláiste na Rinne).
+Magan went to Mount Anville Montessori School before attending Gonzaga College in Ranelagh (he also spent one year in Coláiste na Rinne).
 He later studied Irish and history at University College Dublin.
+After graduating, he travelled over-land to Zaire (present day DR Congo), which inspired his first book, Manchán ar Seachrán.

-Magan's family background was nationalist and closely associated with the foundation of the Irish State in that he is the grandson of Sheila Humphreys and great-grandnephew of The O'Rahilly.
+Magan's family background was nationalist and closely associated with the foundation of the Irish State in that he is the grandson of Sighle Humphreys and great-grandnephew of The O'Rahilly.
 He was also a distant relative of Aogán Ó Rathaille, the last great poet of the Bardic school.
 He explored these connections in various documentaries for TG4 and RTÉ.

-He stood for the Green Party in the Longford–Westmeath constituency in the 2016 Irish general election; he received the 11th highest first preference votes (1104, 2%) of the 18 candidates and was eliminated on the eighth round.
-He built and lived in a straw-bale house, which he removed and replaced with a mud and cement, grass-roofed house, in County Westmeath.